 - Practice networking during career conversations.

-- Understand organizational culture during a workplace tour.
+- Understand organizational culture during a workplace tour (in-person only).

 - Develop your career ideas by acquiring industry knowledge.